 When it comes to colour, beige and white are number one in a shabby chic home.
 This provides a calm, neutral background for accessories to shine, such as prettily patterned cushions and bedding and vases filled with colourful flowers.

 Soft pastel shades are also popular in shabby chic interiors, such as pale greens, blues, pinks and violets.
-Bold block colours are a no-no - floral patterned wallpaper, raw plaster walls and colour washing work well in this scheme, as they all create an aged, worn-in and cosy atmosphere.
+Bold block colours are a no-no - floral patterned wallpaper, raw plaster walls and colour washing work well in this scheme, as they all create an aged and cosy atmosphere.

 Shabby chic furniture paint